makohda/IDRC_first_step_course_2018/README.md

 ![](images/IGV_LYST.png "")

-# Second step
+# 5. Second step
-More similar with real one.
+More similar with real analysis.
-Using same fastq, but add Quality Check, Trimming, data cleaning for variant call, variant call, annotate variants, interpretation.
+Using same fastq, but add quality check, trimming, data cleaning for variant call, variant call, annotate variants, interpretation steps.
 And one more, how to estimate propar threshold for MAF (Minor Allele Frequency) for specific disease.

 ## Install softwares required for sequence analysis#2